Here are the headlines that I saw when I googled “stock market” a few years ago during a downturn:

 “Stock market loses nearly $1 trillion on the week”

 But that’s not actually true.

-If you didn’t sell at the end of last week, you didn’t lose any money either.
-I don’t care what the daily balance on your IPhone says.
+I don’t care what the daily balance on your iPhone says.
 That’s a theoretical number.
 That’s the money you would get if you were to sell everything now.

-If some of you need access to your money that’s invested in the market right now, than I’m not sure what to tell you.
+If some of you need access to your money that’s invested in the market right now, then that’s a different story.
 I hope you are diversified, and you’ll have to decide whether to sell or not.